-When you purchase a Vanway kitchen, you’re investing in cabinetry and countertops that will last for decades.
+When you purchase a Vanway kitchen, you’re investing in kitchen cabinets and countertops that will last for decades.
 To keep your natural wood cabinets looking their best, you’ll need to provide a certain degree of care and maintenance.
 This will ensure your cabinetry ages well despite spills and splatters.
 The good news?
 It’s not difficult to keep your cabinets looking clean and polished.
 Follow these three tips to care for your Vanway cabinets the right way.

 1. Always wipe up spills and splashes